 In addition to due diligence engagements, Jillian works on financial statement audits, software revenue recognition consulting, SSAE 16 audits and business SOX consulting.
 She has a wide variety of clients, which include Michael and Susan Dell Foundation, Upland Software, Magnitude Software, Venture Capital Funds, St. Gabriel’s Catholic School, Draker and All Web Leads.

 In 2008, Jillian moved to Austin and joined Holtzman Partners as a senior.
 She leads various internal employee initiatives at Holtzman Partners, such as the Women’s Initiative, Knowledge Coach Committee, Training Committee and Wellness Committee.
-She is a member of the AICPA, serves on the board for BookSpring and Habitat Young Professionals, and is the treasurer for an organization at her church.
+She is a member of the AICPA, American Woman’s Society of CPAs and Habitat Young Professionals; serves on the board of BookSpring; and is the treasurer for an organization at her church.

 What are you known for professionally?